Appease/CreateNuGetPackage/README.md

 ####What parameters are available?

 #####CsprojAndOrNuspecFilePaths
-explicit paths to .nuspec and or .csproj files you want to pass to `nuget.exe pack`; defaults is all .nuspec files within your project root dir @ any depth unless .csproj files found by same name in which case .csproj will be used
+A String[] representing explicit paths to .nuspec and or .csproj files you want to pass to `nuget.exe pack`; defaults is all .nuspec files within your project root dir @ any depth unless .csproj files found by same name in which case .csproj will be used
 ```PowerShell
 [String[]]
 [Parameter(